andrewcooke/choochoo/docs/segments.md

 ### Detection

-The uncertainty and noise in GPS measurements, the sparse and uneven sampling of GPS points, and the complex topologoy of possible routes combine to make reliable segment detetcion difficult.
+The uncertainty and noise in GPS measurements, the sparse and uneven sampling of GPS points, and the complex topology of possible routes combine to make reliable segment detection difficult.

 The current algorithm has four parameters, which can be set in the pipeline configuration (all distances in m):